Why Are Most dApps Built on Ethereum?

 Diversifying the Ethereum dApp Ecosystem

-In combination with development kits, application templates, and MetaMask integration, the EVM establishes Ethereum as the dominant dApp framework.
+In combination with development kits, application templates, and MetaMask integration, the EVM establishes Ethereum as the industry’s dominant dApp-construction framework.
 Together, these tools provide a developer-friendly experience that has proven effective in attracting new projects and large communities.
 The resulting network effect accelerates the monetization of products as real people interact with dApps in a meaningful way.
-This dynamic ensures projects can develop and implement a viable business model critical to project continuity.
+This dynamic ensures projects can develop and implement a viable business model critical to long-term viability.